WebAssembly/spec/spectec/test-prose/TEST.md

     - C.RECS[i] is st.

 Heaptype_ok/abs
-- the heap type absheaptype is valid.
+- the heap type absheaptype is always valid.

 Heaptype_ok/typeidx
 - the heap type (_IDX typeidx) is valid if: